 For adults, one of the hardest things to do is just ask for help.
 It’s often worse when you’ve got a legal problem.
 No matter how serious the case is, many folks just dread getting a lawyer involved, try as I might to make that first meeting easy and welcoming, as shown by this quick video.

-This is the story of how a tenacious mother overcame that dread to enlist me to help her child win a losing battle in a serious injury case.
+This is the story of how a tenacious mother overcame that dread to enlist me to help her child win a losing battle in a serious pedestrian car accident injury case from Spartanburg.

 A Child’s Severe Injury and a Seemingly Stacked Deck